Government agencies communicate via

 Smart LED lighting will be installed at all common areas of HDB estates, such as corridors and stairways, to further reduce energy consumption.

 The system is equipped with sensors and smart analytics to gradually light up the path the user will be taking in advance and dim down after that.
-It will also send alert to maintenance team when a fault is detected.
+It will also alert the maintenance team when a fault is detected.
 Compared with conventional LED lighting, smart LED lighting can further reduce energy used for lighting by up to 60%.

 The UWHS collects rainwater and stores it in an underground tank.
 The harvested rainwater is treated before being recycled for washing of common areas and watering of plants, which reduces the use of potable water for these activities by more than 50%.
 At the same time, it also detains the stormwater before releasing to the public drains at a lower discharge rate.
 This helps to mitigate the risk of flooding and obviating the need for expensive drainage upgrading works.